emrecalik/spring5-webflux-rest/README.md

-# spring5-webflux-rest
+# Spring Framework 5 WebFlux Rest Application with MongoDB

-Spring Framework 5 WebFlux Rest Application with MongoDB
+This is a personal repo to develop a sample Rest application in Spring Framework 5